Happily Ever After (Magic Kingdom): Dreams

-Introduced by Tiana, various Disney characters are shown in which they express their deepest desires – Ariel wishing to be 'part of our world', Remy for his own career as a cook in Paris, Rapunzel for freedom from her tower, and Quasimodo for one day to be 'out there' from the tower of Notre Dame.
+Introduced by Tiana, various Disney characters are shown in which they express their deepest desires – Ariel from The Little Mermaid, Remy from Ratatouille, Rapunzel from Tangled and Quasimodo from The Hunchback of Notre Dame.

-Songs include: "Down in New Orleans (Prologue)", "When You Wish Upon a Star", "Part of Your World" and "Out There".
+Songs featured: "Down in New Orleans (Prologue)", "When You Wish Upon a Star" (short instrumental interlude), "Part of Your World"(Instrumental) and "Out There".

 Journey

 Introduced by Merida, characters from Brave, A Bug's Life, Cars, Up, Finding Nemo, and Moana are shown embarking on their adventures.

-Songs include: "Touch the Sky" and "How Far I'll Go".
+Songs featured: "Touch the Sky" and "How Far I'll Go".

 Friendship

 Introduced by Aladdin, this segment highlights the friendships shared by Disney characters from Tarzan, The Lion King, Toy Story, The Jungle Book, Wreck-It Ralph, Big Hero 6, Zootopia, Inside Out, Monsters, Inc., and Aladdin.
+Blocks and toys are projected onto the castle and the clock tower of the castle seems to sing with projection mapping.
 The segment comes full circle with a showstopping performance by the Genie.

-Songs featured: "Trashin' the Camp", "Hakuna Matata", "You've Got a Friend in Me", "The Bare Necessities", "I've Got No Strings", "That’s What Friends Are For" and "Friend Like Me".
+Songs featured: "Friend Like Me" (Instrumental), "Trashin' the Camp", "You've Got a Friend in Me" (Instrumental), "Hakuna Matata" (Instrumental), "The Bare Necessities" (Instrumental), "That's What Friends Are For (The Vulture Song)" and "Friend Like Me" (again but with vocals).

 Love

 Introduced by Olaf, a full moon rises across the castle that leads into romances and acts of love shared by characters from WALL-E, The Lion King, Tarzan, Inside Out, Finding Dory, Up, Dumbo, Zootopia and The Incredibles.
 The castle turns into a garden with waterfalls and then transitions to show silhouettes of Disney princes and princesses; floating lanterns from Tangled are seen covering the castle as Rapunzel and Flynn Rider duet and send their own lanterns to the top of the castle.

-Songs featured are "Love is an Open Door", "Can You Feel the Love Tonight", "You'll Be in My Heart" and "I See the Light".
+Songs featured are "Love is an Open Door", "Can You Feel the Love Tonight" (Instrumental), "You'll Be in My Heart" (Instrumental) and "I See the Light".

 Adversity

 Introduced by the Emperor of China from Mulan, the show becomes aggressive and loud, highlighting the climactic battles and challenges the characters face including epic scenes from The Incredibles, The Little Mermaid, The Lion King, Aladdin, Sleeping Beauty, and Pirates of the Caribbean.
 The castle and its surroundings are peppered with explosions as many more climactic scenes are shown.
 When it is over, the castle is left a flaming ruin with gaping holes in its sides.

-Music featured include instrumental selections from Frozen, The Lion King and Pirates of the Caribbean.
+Music featured (All music in this section are instrumental): "Honor to Us All" (Instrumental), "Wolves" from Frozen, "...To Die For" from The Lion King and "He's a Pirate".